functionguyy/alx-low_level_programming/0x15-file_io/README.md

 # 0x15.
 C - FILE I/O
 ## How to create, open, close, read and write files

+### How to open a file
+The `open()` system call is the first step required for a process to acess an existing file.

-You can open a file through a process by using any of the system call variations defined with the following function prototypes:
+You can open a file through a process by using any of the variations of the system call defined with the following function prototypes:

 ```C
 int open(const char *pathname, int flags);